marcizhu/Cache/README.md

 - Ability to have custom callbacks on hit/miss/clear/erase/evicted entry.
 - 100% STL-compatible API.
 - Ability to 'wrap' functions in a cache to speed up expensive function calls.
+- Heavily tested: over 90 test cases, more than 110.000 assertions and >99% code coverage

 ## Table of contents
 - [Background](#background)